CapoJM/policy-crawler/README.md

 scrapy genspider periodico periodicooficial.jalisco.gob.mx
 ```

 which creates a spider for the crawler.
 This can be found in the `spiders` folder.
 Inside `periodico.py` is the information relevant to the crawler.
 We modified the `start_urls` parameter to describe which is the first URL the crawler must _crawl_.
+In rules we set `.pager-next` as the CSS identificator for navigating the pages.

+`parse_item` is the function that parses the content of the page viewed.
+For now, this only displays a message.

+The parent class of the spider is `CrawlSpider` instead of `scrapy.Spider` as it makes easier to crawl many pages.